 A draft of a Minnesota state legislative ban on FRT dated January 27 reads: “Ban on government use of face surveillance.
 A government entity or government official may not: obtain, retain, access, or use any face surveillance system or any information obtained from a face surveillance system; or enter into an agreement or arrangement with a private entity to obtain, retain, access, or use any face surveillance system or any information obtained from a face surveillance system.”

-Before February 12, when the council approved Fletcher’s soft ban on FRT, councilmember Jenkins said on the 10th, “I support this ban at this time because the technology is just not ready,” citing disparities in recognizing dark skin.
+At surveillance hearing on the Feb.
+10,* councilmember Jenkins said, “I support this ban at this time because the technology is just not ready,” citing disparities in recognizing dark skin.

 Look no further than China, where FRT is working well to achieve its means.
 One day soon someone will create an updated version that works perfectly on Black skin.
 Will the council support it then, paving the way from Jim Crow to genocide?